|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

 After the Eclipse installer executable has finished downloading, start the installer and follow the instructions.
 Once the installation is completed, you can now launch Eclipse and make some configurations.

 As an example, we will create the workspace directory C:\software\eclipse.projects to store your source in a project directory.

-In the following steps, we will choose a workspace directory folder where we have decompressed our robot code.
+In the following steps, we will choose a workspace directory folder where we have decompressed our robotic task code.

 Configure the following settings:

 Expand the Java item and verify that in Compiler, 1.8 is selected in the Compiler compliance level menu.

 Make sure a JDK is associated.
 You can add a new definition pointing to the Java directory you just installed and select it here.

 After you've created your Maven project, you're ready to import it to Eclipse.

 You can see the loaded project in the window Package Explorer, with all the necessary dependencies.